-a.
+- a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-- b.
+Building and parking lot lighting.
+Evening. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?